Jopyth/MMM-Remote-Control/API/README.md

 ## Authentication

 Providing an API key is recommended; however, remains optional.
 If you wish to use an API key to authenticate, add an `apiKey:` option to the config section for this module.

-If you ran the `installer.sh` script when you installed the module, a non-canonical UUID is generated for you to use; you can use this unique code, or use any string you wish.
+You can use any string you prefer.

 ### Example Config Section